brandur/org/drafts/postgres-queues.md

                          index_getnext loop/seek
 ```

 A job queue's access pattern is particularly susceptible to this kind of degradation because all this work gets thrown out between every job that's worked.
-In an attempt to minimize the amount of time that a job sits in the queue, queueing systems tend to only grab one job at a time which leads to short waiting periods during optimal performance, but particularly pathologic behavior during the worse case scenario.
+To minimize the amount of time that a job sits in the queue, queueing systems tend to only grab one job at a time which leads to short waiting periods during optimal performance, but particularly pathologic behavior during the worse case scenario.

 ## Solutions